plutonium-js/react-atomic/README.md

 **[:arrow_up_small:](#bookmarks)**

 ### <a id="create_component"></a>Create Component
 To create a basic Atomic component, add the 'Atomic' tag to your JSX.
-Your content can be any text, elements, or other React components.
+The child content can be any text, elements, or other React components.
 ```jsx
 class App extends Component {
    render() {